drashna/qmk_mkdocs/docs/tap_hold.md

 Normally, if you do all this within the `TAPPING_TERM` (default: 200ms) this will be registered as `ax` by the firmware and host system.
 With permissive hold enabled, this modifies how this is handled by considering the Mod Tap keys as a Mod if another key is tapped, and would registered as `X` (`SHIFT`+`x`).

+!!! tip
-?> If you have `Ignore Mod Tap Interrupt` enabled, as well, this will modify how both work.
+    If you have `Ignore Mod Tap Interrupt` enabled, as well, this will modify how both work.
 The regular key has the modifier added if the first key is released first or if both keys are held longer than the `TAPPING_TERM`.

 For more granular control of this feature, you can add the following to your `config.h`: